stilldavid/userland-book/programmerthink/index.md

 -> * <-

 When I first started writing stuff on the web, I edited a page -- a single HTML file and a couple of GIFs -- by hand.
-When they got old, I manually cut-and-pasted the entries to archive files with names like `old_main97.html`.
+When the entries on my nascent blog got old, I manually cut-and-pasted them to archive files with names like `old_main97.html`.